hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-12-fleek-co-next-js.md

 Of course, fleek will autodetect next-js and enter those configurations automatically. :P

-It's worth nothing that the docker image `fleek/next-js` runs the most recent version of node.js by default, which, by the time of this writing, is version 13.
+It's worth noting that the docker image `fleek/next-js` runs the most recent version of node.js by default, which, by the time of this writing, is version 13.

 If you need to use another node version, you can do so via the docker tag.
 EG: For node 10, use `fleek/next-js:node-10`